 A strong core is essential to sustainable physical adjustments and better posture.
-Here are 5 simple and low risk exercises that complement the Align Brace and improve overall spinal health.
+Here are 5 simple and low risk exercises for scoliosis that can be done at home.
+These complement the Align Brace and improve overall spinal health.

 1. Bird-dog Position